kadena-io/pact/docs/pact-properties-api.rst

 expressing propositions that do not assume transaction success.
 Propositions defined via ``property`` implicitly assume transaction success.
-We will be adding a new mode in which to use this feature in the future -- please let us know if you need this functionality.
+We will be adding a new mode in which to use this feature in the future – please let us know if you need this functionality.

 Supported in properties only.

+..
+FTransactionSucceeds:

 success
 ~~~~~~~